marlonpg/poc-devops/my-devops-platform-v2/SETUP.md

 **Architecture:**
 1.  **Minikube:** Acts as our local cloud provider, creating a bare Kubernetes cluster.
 2.  **OpenTofu:** Provisions and manages all infrastructure resources inside Kubernetes, including namespaces and Helm chart releases for our applications.
 3.  **Helm:** The package format used by OpenTofu to install applications.
-Direct `helm` CLI commands for setup are no longer needed.
 4.  **Jenkins:** Runs a "seed job" to automatically generate CI/CD pipelines for applications.

 ---